winkyt/Data-Interaction-II-Making-Charts/README.md

 ## Data-Interaction-II-Making-charts(Word Cloud)
 A **chart** is a graphical representation of data.
-It is also known as graph.
-People use chart to show large quantities of data and the relationships between parts of the data.
-Map makers will use chart to help their audiences to understand the content when maps contain a large amount of informaiton.
+It is also known as a graph.
+People use charts to show large quantities of data and the relationships between parts of the data.
+Map makers will use charts to help their audiences to highlight important components, when maps contain a large amount of informaiton.
 But, of course, you can use a chart whenever you want. **Remember**!
 Charts help your audiences to understand your material easily, not create confusion. **Word Cloud** is an useful tool to make your chart.

 **Word Cloud:**
-Word cloud is a visual representation of text data.
-It is also known as tag cloud or weighted list.
-This technique depicts keyword metadata on website or to visualize free from text.
-Usually, people use **inline HTML elements** to make word cloud.
+Word Cloud is a visual representation of text data.
+It is also known as a tag cloud or weighted list.
+This technique depicts keyword metadata on websites or visualizations of important words or ideas from texts.
+Usually, people use **inline HTML elements** to make word clouds.
 People rank texts by alphabetical order, or in a random order.
 To create a word cloud, selective texts are weigthed by frequency.
-To visual word cloud, people manipulate the texts by using different font size, color and shapes of cluster.
+To visual word clouds, people manipulate the texts by using different font size, color and shapes of cluster.
 ![Example1](https://github.com/winkyt/Data-Interaction-II-Making-charts/blob/master/Img/Example1.png)

 **Feature of Work Cloud**:
-* Size: Large size represent a more important content and is more attractive to audience.
+* Size: Large size represent more important content and is more attractive to the audience.
 Content properties, such as number of characters, position and neighboring tag, influence the effect.
-* Scanning: Audience tend to scan the chart than read through all materials.
+* Scanning: Audiences tend to scan the chart instead of reading through all materials.
-* Centering: placing the most important feature/content at the center area.
-It helps attract to your audiences
+* Centering: Placing the most important feature/content at the center area.
+It helps attract your audiences' attention.
-* Position: At the western culture, people start to read from the upper left side.
+* Position: In western culture, people start to read from the upper left side.
-* Exploration: When audiences look for a specific content, work cloud provide suboptimal support.
+* Exploration: When audiences look for specific content, work clouds provide suboptimal support.

 **API Reference**
 The following informaiton are from Jaosn Davies Github document.